sentinel-tools/eventilator/README.md

 The simplest way to add custom handlers is to fork the repo and add custom eventilator handlers in a separate file in `handlers/` with the build tag `// +build custom` and use that tag to build.
 An example of this is visible in `handlers/eventilator-custom.go`.

 NOTE: this process means you need to define and register all event handlers you need to handle as the default ones will not compile with the `custom` build tag passed to `go -build`.

 These handlers will need to:

 	1) accept a parser.NotificationEvent
 	2) return an error (or nil)

-To register you rcustom handler follow the pattern of using `HandlerMap.SetMandler(eventname,handlerfunc)` as is done in eventilator.go.
+To register your custom handler follow the pattern of using `HandlerMap.SetMandler(eventname,handlerfunc)` as is done in eventilator.go.